-One of the advantages of Macao is its compact size.
-Macao is a city made for walking.
+One of the advantages of Macau is its compact size.
+Macau is a city made for walking.
 Why go?
-Macao’s historic quarter is a charming blend of east and west.
-The Historic Centre of Macao has been a World Heritage site since 2005 and is a collection of 20 monuments and squares in the heart of the city.
+Macau’s historic quarter is a charming blend of east and west.
+The Historic Centre of Macau has been a World Heritage site since 2005 and is a collection of 20 monuments and squares in the heart of the city.
 Why now?
-In October 2017, Macao joined 63 other cities to become a UNESCO Creative City of Gastronomy, a well-deserved accolade given Macao’s unique gastronomic culture.
+In October 2017, Macau joined 63 other cities to become a UNESCO Creative City of Gastronomy, a well-deserved accolade given Macau’s unique gastronomic culture.
 Why walk?
 It’s easy to take yourself on a self-guided walking tour of Macao and even easier if you download the Step Out Macao app.
-These walking routes cover all the main Macao tourist spots and popular attractions, as well as other lesser-known Macau points of interest.
+These walking routes cover all the main Macau tourist spots and popular attractions, as well as other lesser-known Macau points of interest.
 Along the way, there are opportunities to discover local eateries and shops as well as lesser-known temples, museums and squares.
 So pull on your walking shoes and let the Step Out App be your Macau tour guide.

-Self-guided walking tours of Macao tourist spots and other lesser-known attractions
+Macau tourist spots and lesser-known attractions self-guided walking tours

 1- Footsteps into the Historic Centre